 A pole projects out of each end of the rounded roof (called crow poles) to give anchorage to the roping of the roof to enable the structure to survive in such an exposed windswept area.m

 Here are some photo's of the model during construction, the left photo shows the interior more or less finished, a part of the roof & wall will be left missing in order to see inside.

 Below the millstones can be seen the undercroft with horizontal wheel and the lightening rod, this is what lifts the top millstone to set the gap and is adjusted by packing wedges under the lever as shown in the photo above.
-The chute that runs from the leat can be seen on the picture to the right.
+The stone lined chute that runs from the leat alongside the path can be seen at the back of the picture to the right.

 On the right is the model with the thatch & roping added, the second model now added to the diorama is a smaller building called 'the kiln', this was used to dry the grain to make it suitable for milling, improperly dried grain would be at risk of mould & also clog up the millstones.

 The model is finished on the photo to the right,it now has it's human figures to complete the setting.

 A woman carries away the basket of newly ground flour on her back using the same basket she brought the grain in earlier in the day whilst the old miller takes a rest

 A pair of old discarded millstones add a touch of authenticity to the scene.